 - Uses both AOAE and AABR tests.
 The latter can detect auditory neuropathy, which is more common in special care babies.

-- If these tests are not 'passed', babies are referred for audiological assessment.
+- If these tests are not 'passed', babies are referred for audiological assessment within four weeks of screening or when the baby is 44 weeks of gestational age.

-- If there are risk factors requiring surveillance, refer for continued audiological assessment.
+- If there are risk factors requiring surveillance, refer for continued audiological assessment at 7-9 months of age.

 School entry hearing test